 Sponsorships available.
 Grab three of your friends and come out to enjoy some fresh air and camaraderie.
 Read More:

 Video of the Farewell (courtesy of Hellcat Productions) can be viewed by clicking: Here.
 A photo Gallery of the event can be viewed by clicking: Here.
 CMDCM Mario Rivers is heading to Hawaii to assume the duties as Area CMC.
 Stewart Ramsey is retiring and has plans to undertake some interesting travel.
 For those that know him the term "Have bike will travel" comes to mind.
 Both are terrific people and will be dearly missed.
 An invitation with specifics can be found by clicking: Here

-The Cutter DILIGENCE arrived to their new Homeport of NAS Pensacola at 10:00 AM on Monday, 27 July 2020.
+The Cutter DILIGENCE arrived to her new Homeport of NAS Pensacola at 10:00 AM on Monday, 27 July 2020.
 The day may have been dark and damp but the enthusiam was clearly undampened as the good ship and Crew were welcomed by the Base, the community and their families.
 A photo gallery for the arrival can be viewed: Here.
 A WEAR TV-3 News/Hellcat Productions video of the arrival can be viewed: Here

 The Commander of Naval Education and Training Command conducted a Virtual Change of Command and Retirement Ceremony on Thursday, 9 July 2020.
 During the Ceremony RADM Kyle J. Cozad USN was relieved by RADM Peter A. Garvin.
 RADM Cozad's retirement Ceremony followed the Change of Command.

 A Link to view a recording of the Virtual Change of Command and Retirement Ceremony follows: Click here.